mellaurie/tone/pages/02.tone21/02.blog/18.planning/item.md

 Consider your capacity to incorporate new tools into your course design.
 Bear in mind that embracing the “messiness” of emerging digital practices is part of the course design process.

 !!! ### Learning Activity:
 !!!
 As you look ahead and plan your course, reflect on the following:
-!!!
-1. How has your role and “teaching presence” evolved thus far?
+!!! :fa-question: How has your role and “teaching presence” evolved thus far?
-!!!
-2. What is one effective strategy or “rule-of-thumb” that has helped you to manage your time?
+!!! :fa-question:  What is one effective strategy or “rule-of-thumb” that has helped you to manage your time?
-!!!
-3. What is one tool or resource you have found to be effective in building community?
+!!! :fa-question:  What is one tool or resource you have found to be effective in building community?

 ### References